 A behavioral specialist with a master's degree can actually take on professional roles in several fields.
-A sampling of these roles as well as their median annual salaries as reported by the U.S. Bureau of Labor Statistics (BLS) are listed below (www.bls.gov).
+A sampling of these roles as well as their median annual salaries as reported by the U.S. Bureau of Labor Statistics (BLS) in May 2012 are listed below (www.bls.gov).

 The Behavior Analyst Certification Board is a non-profit corporation that offers certification to behavior specialists.
 Graduates of a master's degree program in behavioral studies can also gain certification pertaining to their chosen vocations.
 For example, aspiring counselors can gain certification from the National Board for Certified Counselors and the National Association of Cognitive-Behavioral Theory.

 This program is ideal for behavioral specialists who are interested in becoming researchers, program directors or professors in a variety of public and private settings.
 Many Ph.D. programs are specialized; for example, some universities offer programs that focus on the influence human behavior has on public health trends, while others concentrate on the field of social work.
 Prospective students should carefully examine the specific goals of any doctorate program prior to enrollment, because they are often much more specialized than master's degree programs in the field.

 Individuals typically must submit all former educational transcripts along with their application.
 They must also supply GRE scores, a professional resume, letters of recommendation and a personal statement.